ktg5/H370-HD3-Hackintosh-clover/README.md

 [You can easily download the latest version of this EFI folder by looking in the releases section.](https://github.com/ktg5/H370-HD3-i7-8700-Hackintosh/releases)

 ## Note.
 My "custom" EFI is only built for systems running an Gigabyte H370 HD3, an i7-8700 CPU, and an Gigabyte RX 590 and with IGPU disabled.
-The reason why I'm talking about this is because in some of the settings in the config.plist file may not match your configzation.
+The reason why I'm talking about this is because in the config.plist, some settings may not match your configzation.

 Also your SIMBIOS/BoardSerialNumber, /SerialNumber, /SmUUID, and RtVariables/MLB have to be set by you as they are all set to nothing and MAY cause issues when using services like iMessage and other iCloud services on your system.